adunns/adunns.github.io/_posts/2019-03-31-HTB-Curling.md

 ![web credentials](/assets/images/curling19.PNG)

-`.bash_history` has a symbolic link to `/dev/null`.
+For one, `.bash_history` has a symbolic link to `/dev/null`.
 Hmm.
-For the method I used to get `root.txt` this was not anything of value.
+This was not anything of value.
 What is of value is what's in the`admin-area` folder.

 We have a `input` file and a `report` file: